 You may check on the status of your application by logging in to your online application.
 We will also send you regular email messages as your application status changes.
 The whole review process takes between 3 and 6 weeks.
 All students and mentors are sent notification of the final award decision.
 All applicants, funded or not funded, are invited to receive feedback on their applications.

-leadership reviewListed below is the review criteria provided to the faculty committee reading the applications.
-There are four general criteria followed by bulleted points.
+leadership reviewListed below is the review criteria provided to the committee reading the applications.
+There are three general criteria followed by bulleted points.
 Each bullet point does not need to be satisfied; they are factors that reviewers may take into account.

 - Project – the purpose and goals of the project are clear and the steps for achieving the goals are explained